HOSTED-POWER/docs-turbostack-app/readme.md

 * Add billing information
 * Follow-up on your support tickets
 * Purchase or transfer domain names
+* Manage DNS settings
 * Assign rights to various contacts
-* Add SSH users, configure SSL certificates
 * etc...

 ### Add Relevant Contacts
 Once you've created an account, proceed to add all relevant contacts to your account.

-This step is crucial for effective communication and collaboration between Hosted Power & your team.
+This step is crucial for effective communication and collaboration between Hosted Power & your team!

+A more detailed overview of Contacts and Teams management can be found [Here](https://docs.turbostack.app/customer-center/contacts/ "Here")

 !!!
 Important
 Adding relevant contacts to your account ensures that the right people receive the right information and communication.
 They could also be used to contact you in cases of emergency.